George Pell: Initial charges and hearings

 On 29 June 2017, Victoria Police announced they were charging Pell with a series of sexual assault offences with several counts and several victims.
 At a press conference in Rome, Pell denied the allegations.
 Pell left the Vatican in July and voluntarily returned to Australia to face trial.
 Details of the charges were not made public.

 On 26 July 2017, Pell appeared at the Melbourne Magistrates' Court and entered a plea of not guilty.
 He was represented by barrister Robert Richter.
 An application by the media seeking public disclosure of the details of the charges was refused by the magistrate.
 At a procedural hearing in November, Pell's lawyers requested documents from ABC News journalist Louise Milligan and Melbourne University Press relating to Milligan's book Cardinal: the Rise and Fall of George Pell which was published in early 2017.

-In January 2018, accuser Damian Dignan died after a long illness.
+In the Ballarat case, in January 2018 one of the accusers Damian Dignan died after a long illness.
 Dignan's charge was withdrawn.
 Pell's lawyers requested but were denied the personal medical information of the complainants.
 Pell's defence was reported to be based on questioning the timing of allegations.
 Some other charges were dropped after a complainant was ruled medically unfit to give evidence.

 The committal hearing to determine whether there was enough evidence to commit Pell to stand trial commenced on 5 March 2018.
 The hearing allowed for approximately fifty witnesses to give evidence, including former choirboys.
 The magistrate allowed Pell's barrister to cross-examine all but five witnesses.
 Pell's barrister said the allegations involving St Patrick's Cathedral were impossible.

 Magistrate Belinda Wallington concluded that there was enough evidence for the case to proceed on about half of the charges.
 On 1 May 2018, Pell was committed to stand trial on several charges of sexual offending.
 Pell entered pleas of not guilty.
 As a bail condition, Pell was not permitted to leave Australia.

 On 2 May 2018, Pell appeared in the County Court of Victoria for a directions hearing before Judge Sue Pullen.
-It it was agreed that he would undergo two separate trials with two separate juries and that the charges would be heard separately for each trial.
+It was agreed that he would undergo two separate trials with two separate juries and that the charges would be heard separately for each trial.
 He was to be tried in relation to allegations of sexual offences taking place at St Patrick's Cathedral, Melbourne, in 1990 in the first case (the cathedral trial) and in relation to further allegations taking place at a Ballarat swimming pool in the 1970s in the second case (the swimmers trial).
 Prosecutors sought a media ban on reporting on the trials until the verdict in the second trial.
 A suppression order was subsequently issued by Chief Judge Peter Kidd on 25 June 2018.
 The purpose of the order was to prevent prejudice to Pell caused by jurors in the swimmers trial knowing the outcome of the cathedral trial.